 Can you Drink Espresso Powder?

-Espresso powder is not the best choice for preparing coffee drinks as it will produce a bitter drink without any complex coffee flavors, however, it is best for baking purposes.
+Espresso powder is not the best choice for preparing coffee drinks as it will produce a bitter drink without any complex coffee flavors.
+It is best suited for baking purposes.

 Even though you can technically dissolve it in water for drinking, espresso powder is really not for ideal for your morning latte.
 It is primarily used by bakers for flavoring cookies, cakes, and more.